-• Mechanical energy - this is the energy your boat engine gives to rotate the propeller to move the boat.
-Similarly, the energy a car engine gives to the tyres to move the car.
+Mechanical energy - this is the energy; your boat engine gives to rotate the propeller to move the boat.
+Similarly, the energy, a car engine gives to the tires to move the car.

-FIGURE 2: Mechanical energy from propeller2
+FIGURE 2: Mechanical Energy from propeller

-- Chemical energy Inside batteries, chemicals are used to store energy so you can use that to turn on a radio, charge your phone or lights at night. - Electrical Energy this is the energy that flows through the wires to give power to your appliances.
+- Chemical energy Inside batteries, chemicals are used to store energy so you can use that to; turn on a radio, charge your phone or lights at night. - Electrical Energy this is the energy that flows through the wires to give power to your appliances.

-FIGURE 3: Electrical Energy3
+FIGURE 3: Electrical Energy

-2.2 What is Hydro Energy
+2.2 What is Hydro Energy?

-Hydro energy - is power derived from the energy of two (2) main categories.
-They are: 1. falling water (also known as storage schemes) and 2. fast-running water (also known as run-of-river schemes), which may be harnessed for useful purposes.
-Hydro energy is a renewable energy source.
-Since ancient times, hydropower from many kinds of watermills has been used as a renewable energy source for irrigation and the operation of various mechanical devices, such as flourmill, sawmills, and textile mills.
+Hydro energy is power derived from the energy of falling or fast-running water, which may be harnessed for useful purposes.
+Hydro energy is a renewable energy.
+Since ancient times, hydropower from many kinds of watermills has been used as a renewable energy source for irrigation and the operation of various mechanical devices, such as, sawmills, textile mills, etc.